Wijngaard De Amsteltuin

 Wijngaard De Amsteltuin was founded in 2004 and celebrated its first real harvest in 2008.
 Like many other vineyards in the Netherlands the choice for modern grape varieties that do well in cooler climates was an obvious one.
 These hybrid varieties need less hours of sunshine per year to fully ripen.

-Cabernet Cortis grape variety at Wijngaard De Amsteltuin
+Cabernet Cortis grape variety at De Amsteltuin winery

 In a country that is not known for its long summers, early ripening wine grape varieties are a blessing for Dutch winemakers.
 The five varieties that are used in Wijngaard De Amsteltuin are Johanniter, Solaris, Souvignier Gris, Pinotin and Cabernet Cortis.